 The culmination of this understanding came as I was wrapping up my final year of graduate school, six years after my father's death.
 I had just spent the past seven years focused on my professional life, and decided it was time to take one year for me, one for my personal life.
 Like my dad, I might never make it to retirement, so I needed to take advantage of the life I had today--there may never be another chance to do the things one spends years kicking down the road, waiting for "the right time."

 So I retired.
 Right then and there, at age 25, I retired.
 I finished graduate school, climbed in that same Hyundai Elantra, and spent nine months driving 16,400 miles around North America--living the life my father never got to.

 But he was there with me.
 When I accelerated over a hill to see a sunset descending on the horizon, he was there.
 When I stared toward the Atlantic and swept sand from my floor mat, he was there.
 And when I drove through the middle of a storm, praying for safety as I struggled to see the road in front of me, he was there.

 He was also there, like on my first road trip, as America's roads taught me how to best live the life I still had.
 Those roads allowed me to see all the sights I'd spent years only dreaming about.
 They took me to visit every person I'd come to love over my 25 years.
 And lastly, America's roads inspired my spirit.
 They showed me how to laugh harder, dream bigger, and love deeper.
 And that's something I will take with me for whatever days I have left to enjoy this earth.

 Tomorrow is not guaranteed; only today is.
 So take to the road and experience your dream journeys--now.
 Life is too short to wait.

-Get your own atlas (like the one in the above picture) and Mikah's other Road Trip Essentials via Amazon links below.
-Read his Top 10 Road Trip and Travel Product Recommendations to be set for your next trip!
+Get your own atlas (like the one in the above picture) and Mikah's other Road Trip Essentials via the links below, or read his Top 10 Road Trip and Travel Product Recommendations to be set for your next trip!

-Click here to read about each of the 400+ national parks.
+Read about each of the 400+ national parks in Mikah's blog.